nunnatsa/ginkgolinter/README.md

 ### Suppress warning from the code
-To suppress the wrong length assertion warning, add a comment with (only) `ginkgo-linter:ignore-len-assert-warning`.
+To suppress the wrong length assertion warning, add a comment with (only)

+`ginkgo-linter:ignore-len-assert-warning`.

-To suppress the wrong nil assertion warning, add a comment with (only) `ginkgo-linter:ignore-nil-assert-warning`.
+To suppress the wrong nil assertion warning, add a comment with (only)

+`ginkgo-linter:ignore-nil-assert-warning`.

-There are two options to use this comment:
+There are two options to use these comments:
 1. If the comment is at the top of the file, supress the warning for the whole file; e.g.:
    ```go
    package mypackage